aysunali/fao-nutrition-project/README.md

 4. Data analysis: we've compared the distributions of the features for each country (Germany, Vietnam, Nigeria) via visualization.
 We've analyzed the results of the Mediation Analysis and models.

 # Conclusion

+# References
+1 Hannah Ritchie (2022) - “What is undernourishment and how is it measured?”
+Published online at OurWorldinData.org.
+Retrieved from: &#39;https://ourworldindata.org/undernourishment-definition&#39; [Online Resource]
+2 Hannah Ritchie (2022) - “What is obesity and how is it measured?”
+Published online at OurWorldinData.org.
+Retrieved from: &#39;https://ourworldindata.org/obesity-definition&#39; [Online Resource] 3 Max Roser, Hannah Ritchie, and Pablo Rosado (2013) - “Food Supply” Published online at OurWorldinData.org.
+Retrieved from: &#39;https://ourworldindata.org/food-supply&#39; [Online Resource] 4 Van Dijk, M., Morley, T., Rau, M. L., &amp; Saghai, Y. (2021).
+A meta-analysis of projected global food demand and population at risk of hunger for the period 2010–2050.
+Nature Food, 2(7), 494–501. doi:10.1038/s43016-021-00322-9
+5 Searchinger, T. et al. (2018).
+Creating a Sustainable Food Future—A Menu of Solutions to Feed Nearly 10 Billion People by 2050.
+World Resources Institute.
+6. Todorova & Haralampiev (2024), “What Are the Impacts of Food Losses on Nutrition?”